mailchimp/content-style-guide/14-creating-structured-content.html.md

 - Writers need to be able to create it quickly
 - You want to encourage repeat visits and familiarity with your content

-All educational content at MailChimp relies heavily on content templates.
+All educational content at Mailchimp relies heavily on content templates.
 We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.

 Find all of our structured content templates in the [Resources section](/18-resources.html.md).